mmr12/Data-Science-lab-2018/README.md

 # DSL2018-Proj-ETH-IT
 ## Project description
 Data Science master student semester project on the automation of answering questions received by ETH IT service using an internal FAQ list.

-## Change PYTHONPATH
-Before running: set PYTHONPATH to DSL2018-Proj-ETH-IT/code i.e. Run > Edit Configurations > set working directory to path/to/directory/DSL2018-Proj-ETH-IT/code \
-IMPORTANT: whenever writing paths in the program they must be relative to the folder 'code' not the current folder you're working on
+For more details please refer to 'reports/*'

 ## Running the pipeline:
 modify 'code/run_pipeline.py' to chosen experiment